ahmedhus22/llm4lint/README.md

   - -h, --help           show this help message and exit
   - -i, --interactive    starts chat interface for interacting with model

-## Installation
+## Installation (For Inference Only)
-- Install ollama python library, In a virtual environment: [https://github.com/ollama/ollama-python/tree/main](Ollama-Python).
+- Install ollama python library, In a virtual environment: [Ollama-Python](https://github.com/ollama/ollama-python/tree/main).
 - Clone this repo.
 - Download the fine-tuned model from huggingface into `models/q4_gguf/`directory.
 - Change first line of Modelfile to `FROM <model_download_path>`